Older Home Insurance: Challenges, Costs & How to Get Coverage

 Pincher's Pro Tip

-Maintaining detailed records of system upgrades (roof replacements, plumbing repipes, electrical panel updates) can help you negotiate lower premiums.
+Maintain detailed records of system upgrades (roof replacements, plumbing repipes, electrical panel updates).
 Provide documentation to your insurer when requesting a rate review.
+Rate adjustments rarely happen automatically.

 Trusted by Thousands